willgibs/chatpad-ai/README.md

 <h2>ChatGPT UI with Prompt Injections</h2>
 <p><a href="https://chatpad.ai"> Visit Web App</a>

-Expanding upon [deiucanta](https://github.com/deiucanta)'s open-source interface, this modified version is tailored for technology-specific prompt injections, making it an ideal tool for designers, developers, marketers, and so much more.
+Expanding on [deiucanta](https://github.com/deiucanta)'s open-source interface, this modified version is tailored for technology-specific prompt injections, making it an ideal tool for designers, developers, data scientists and more.

 ### ⚡️ Free and open source